FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 Although being the oldest and supposedly easiest-to-use service, purl.org is known by some veterans for having been offline for a long time.
-This was especially bad as a "persistent" identifier (URL_TO_INSERT_TERM_2467 https://fairsharing.org/search?recordType=identifier_schema)  should be resolvable at all times.
+This was especially bad as a "persistent" identifier (URL_TO_INSERT_TERM_1899 https://fairsharing.org/search?recordType=identifier_schema)  should be resolvable at all times.
 This service is run by the non-profit [Internet Archive](https://archive.org).

-To access the graphical user interface / web frontend, you need to register with arch (URL_TO_INSERT_RECORD_2468 https://fairsharing.org/FAIRsharing.52b22c) ive.org.
+To access the graphical user interface / web frontend, you need to register with archive.org.
 The frontend is easy to work with, although it is known for sometimes throwing errors or reacting in unexpected ways.

 Using purl.org, you can add custom redirects, with [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 301, 302, 303, 307, or errors encoded as HTTP status codes 404 and 410.
 It also allows "partial redirects",
-i.e. it would attach all the string (URL_TO_INSERT_RECORD_2469 https://fairsharing.org/FAIRsharing.9b7wvk)  behind a known part to redirect you
+i.e. it would attach all the string (URL_TO_INSERT_RECORD-NAME_1900 https://fairsharing.org/FAIRsharing.9b7wvk)  behind a known part to redirect you

 ```{note} example
 deposited URL for the partial redirect is `http://example.com/one` and intended to be routed